kolypto/learning-and-playground/terraform/README.md

     condition = var.example > 0
     error_message = "must be positive"
   }
-  sensitive = true  # do not output passwords nullable = false  # Do not allow `null`
+  sensitive = true  # do not output passwords.
+Also use: sensitive() func to mark a value nullable = false  # Do not allow `null`
 }
 ```